Batavi (Germanic tribe): The island of the Batavi

 In the first century AD Tacitus and Pliny, like Caesar, continued to refer to the "Island of the Batavi", and not "Batavia".
 Pliny wrote about 23 AD, and described the Insula Batavorum as the most famous of the many Rhine delta islands, and he noted that the Batavi shared it with the Canninefates.
 On other delta islands he reported that there were Frisii, Chauci, Frisiavones, Sturii, and Marsaci.
-He placed the Menapii of his time south of the Scheldt, and the Eburones, crushed by Caesar, were no longer mentioned.
+He placed the Menapii of his time south of the Scheldt, and the Eburones who had been crushed by Caesar were no longer mentioned.
 Tacitus later agreed with Pliny that the Canninefates shared the same island with the Batavi.
 He also described them as being the same as the Batavi in origin, language, and valour, but smaller in numbers.

-Tacitus, writing in about 100 AD, also uses the term Insula Batavorum.
+Tacitus, writing in about 100 AD, also used the term Insula Batavorum.
 In his Annals he notes that it had many convenient landing places for building up a fleet, and that the island begins at the point where the Rhine first splits as it approaches the sea.
 He explained that the Rhine branch which splits off on the Gaulish side is called the Waal (Vahalis) by the inhabitants, and like Caesar he describes the Waal as merging into the Maas.
 The other primary branch of the Rhine "retains its name and the force of its current on the side that flows past Germania".
 In both his Germania and his Histories Tacitus notes that apart from the island surrounded by branches of the Rhine, the Batavi also occupied a smaller neighbouring region on the neighbouring "Gaulish" bank of the river.

 Tacitus also mentioned the Insula Batavorum in his account of the Batavian Revolt in his Histories, when he described how the revolt temporarily drove the Roman name out of the "island of the Batavi".
 In another passage he describes how the Batavians sailed a fleet into the mouth of the Meuse, which was like a sea, where it "pours its waters together with the Rhine into the Ocean".
 After a short naval engagement the Roman general Quintus Petillius Cerialis "mercilessly ravaged the Island of the Batavi", though he left the estates of his Batavian opponent Civilis intact.
 "Meanwhile, however, the autumn was far advanced, and the river, swollen by the continual rains of the season, overflowed the island, marshy and low-lying as it is, till it resembled a lake.
 There were no ships, no provisions at hand, and the camp, which was situated on low ground, was in process of being carried away by the force of the stream."